Chocolate Babka Muffin

 Prepare the simple syrup.

-While the dough proofs, simmer 100 g sugar and 100 g water in a small saucepan until dissolved, then remove from heat to cool to room temperature.
+While the dough proofs, combine the second measure of granulated sugar and the water in a small saucepan.
+Bring to a simmer over medium heat until dissolved, and let cool to room temperature.

 - 15